nadinedelia/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

 #### London Studio Centre (2014 – 2017)

 - BA(Hons) Theatre Dance
 - 2.1

-One of the most prestigious dance universities in the whole of Europe.
+One of the most prestigious dance universities in the whole of Europe, validated by Middlesex University.
-While studiying there, I participated in various outercurriculum activities and projects.
-I was chosen in the second year of my degree as one of only 4 students to collaborate on a weekly basis with Central Saint Martins for a project called Design for Dance.
-I took this as an opportunity to choreograph a piece based on geometrical shapes and algorithms, therefore merging my fascination of mathematics with the creative arts.
-Following this path, I decided in my 3rd year to dedicate my dissertation piece to chemical reactions and formulas.

 #### University of Zurich, Switzerland (2013 – 2014)